hapax/hapax.github.io/assets/benford.md

 Moreover, the error of the estimate will decrease as $1/k$ for $k$ samples (assuming human estimates sample from the distribution), so more is better.
-To see how much better I could do on the Chile population estimate, I solicited guesses from four friends, and obtain $20, 20, 30$ and $35$ million.
+To see how much better I could do on the Chile population estimate, I solicited guesses from four friends, and obtained $20, 20, 30$ and $35$ million.
 Combining with my estimate, I get a geometric mean